Leading Pictures ofA Lover of Venice

 had attempted."
 Dial Parrott, "The Genius of Venice," 2013.

-of Venice are a constant object of beauty in the landscape; their
+a constant object of beauty in the landscape; their

 deep oranges and reds; their fantastic designs –here a heart pierced by